network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Measuring Responsiveness

-Measuring responsiveness during the previously explained working conditions creation is a continuous process during the duration of the test.
+Measuring responsiveness while achieving working conditions is a process of continuous measurement.
 It requires a sufficiently large sample-size to have confidence in the results.

-The measurement of the responsiveness happens by sending probe-requests for a small object.
+The measurement of the responsiveness happens by sending probe-requests.
 There are two types of probe requests:

 1. A HTTP GET request on a separate connection ("foreign probes").
    This test mimics the time it takes for a web browser to connect to a new